GadgetBlaster/JavaScript-DnD-Dungeon-Generator/README.md

 D&D Generator at [dnd.mysticwaffle.com](https://dnd.mysticwaffle.com/) is web application, forged by AJ, a human, written (mostly) in JavaScript.
 The app implements a procedural generation algorithm to draw Dungeons & Dragons game maps as SVG graphics based on user configuration.
 The maps are accompanied by randomly generated room descriptions, doorway connections, and items.

-The application requires zero 3rd party code dependencies.
+The application requires zero 3rd party library dependencies.
 Functionally is validated on page load by a custom built unit testing framework.

 This project is a work in progress with numerous features and configuration options still to come.